chuniversity/chuniversity/README.md

-### Hi there, i'm Andrew 👋
+### Hi there, I'm Andrew 👋

 I'm a software engineer based in Miami Florida.
 I recently graduated from the Hack Reactor Software Engineering Immersive.
 Previously I also attended Wyncode Academy in Miami Fl.
+I have about 10 years of experience working on Digital Teams, from Marketing, E-Commerce, Web Design, and Digital Analytics.
+I'm happy to network or talk shop with anybody looking to learn more.

 Feel free to reach out to me below: